Aleksashka-i/tss-with-dprnn/README.md

 # tss-with-dprnn
 This repository is a part of my bachelor thesis: "Target Speech Separation with Dual-Path RNN."

+### MRE

+The notebook example.ipynb contains a minimal reproducible example.
+Since MiniLibriMix will be used, there is no need to install Libri2Mix.

+Additionally, a one audio demo is available at: https://aleksashka-i.github.io/tss-with-dprnn.

 ## Description

 This repository contains pre-trained models for Target Speech Separation (TSS) based on Dual-Path RNN.
 Below are brief descriptions of the models: